ICTU/netbox_slm/README.md

    $ twine upload dist/*
    ```

-On Github.com create a similar tag and version.
-These steps could be
+On GitHub create a similar tag and version.
-automated with a github workflow.

 ## Developer Guide (local installation)

-*Follow the steps below on your local system to run netbox and the
+*Follow the steps below on your local system to run NetBox and the
-netbox_slm plugin in developer mode*
+`netbox_slm` plugin in developer mode*

 ### Setup

 The goal below is to run all NetBox components in Docker and run a local
 NetBox Django copy with auto-reload to develop the plugin pointing to
-the Dockerized postgres and redis instances, basically ignoring the
+the PostgreSQL and Redis container instances, basically ignoring the
-netbox docker runtime server.
+NetBox docker runtime server.

 ### Steps

-   from your projects directory clone the netbox repository
+from your projects directory clone the NetBox repository

    ```
    $ git clone https://github.com/netbox-community/netbox
    $ cd netbox
    ```

 install the virtual environment

    ```
    $ pipenv shell
    $ pipenv install
    ```

-   create and edit netbox/configuration.py (based on the template file) add these lines at the end of the file;
+create and edit `netbox/configuration.py` (based on the template file) add these lines at the end of the file;

    ```
    DEBUG = True
    SECRET_KEY = 'dummy'
-   DEVELOPER = True
    PLUGINS = [
        'netbox_slm',
    ]
    ```

 The NetBox installation above will be used to run Django management
-commands like runserver, makemigrations and migrate, which will be
+commands like `runserver`, `makemigrations` and `migrate`, which will be
 explained in the next steps below;

-   from your projects directory clone the netbox-slm repository
+from your projects directory clone the `netbox_slm` repository

    ```
    $ git clone https://github.com/ICTU/netbox_slm